-Beanblossom Creek Bicentennial Conservation Area
+Beanblossom Creek Conservation Area

-History of Sycamore’s acquisitions at Beanblossom Creek
+History of Sycamore’s acquisitions at Beanblossom Creek in Monroe County

 In 1993, Sycamore received our first donation of land in the Beanblossom Creek area from Barbara Restle, who had also donated adjoining land to the US Fish and Wildlife Service.
 A few years later Sycamore made our first land purchase, then called “Habitat for Herons,” which we added onto over the years and grew into the now 633-acre Beanblossom Bottoms Nature Preserve.
 A donation from Patsy Powell added even more land along the creek, closer to the White River.